Types of accommodation

 Shared apartments

 If you already know the people you would like to live with, it’s possible to find an apartment with them.
 This is a great option, as it’s both affordable and social, but start looking early, as it can be hard to find a place that meets all your requirements.
 2-4 bedroom apartments are most common, so keep this in mind when deciding how many people you’d like to live with.
+Often you will find these types of accommodations in the private market, but sometimes also with housing corporations.

 Zuyd University of Applied Sciences housing